Fish Tales: Deep Sea Fishing in San Juan

 Planning the Trip

-After doing some research on the internet, it appears that the best deep sea fishing is off the San Juan coast, so they decided to go with Mike Benitez Fishing Charters out of the Club Nautico marina just outside of Old San Juan.
-They called for reservations and the bi-lingual receptionist took their reservation.
+After doing some research on the internet, it appears that the best deep sea fishing is off the San Juan coast, so they decided to go with Mike Benitez Fishing Charters out of the Club Nautico marina just outside of Old San Juan (note-this company no longer runs tours, but it will give you an idea).
 There are a number of trips to choose from, including 4-hour and day trips.
 It seems like as long as you have 2 or more people in your party, you qualify for a split charter, meaning it is charged per person, not for the cost of the whole boat (which holds 6 fishermen).

 The Thrill of the Hunt